big-unibo/dataplatform/doc/hdfs.md

 	Contains the address in which the namenode will expose its web UI.
 It can be defined in hdfs-site.xml. e.g.
 	> *dfs.namenode.http-address.myhacluster.nn2=namenode2:9870*

-These addresses are used for client purposes as much as setup options, so in case of multiple coexisting networks it is mandatory that namenodes bind on address 0.0.0.0 in order to be able to fetch communication from each network.
+These addresses are used for client purposes as much as setup options, so in case of multiple coexisting networks (as in Docker Swarm) it is mandatory that namenodes bind on address 0.0.0.0 in order to be able to fetch communication from each network.
 This can be done by setting the following properties:
 > *dfs.namenode.http-address.myhacluster.nn1=0.0.0.0:9870*

 > *dfs.namenode.servicerpc-bind-host0.0.0.0*

 >  *dfs.namenode.rpc-bind-host:0.0.0.0*